-River Valley Civilizations
+Ancient Civilizations or River Valley Civilizations

 The Mesopotamian Civilization: Cradle of Early Urban Culture

-Introduction to the Mesopotamian Civilization
+Introduction to one of the oldest river valley civilization, Mesopotamian Civilization

 Mesopotamia, which in Greek language means ‘the land between two rivers’, is a broad fertile valley between the rivers Tigris and Euphrates in West Asia.
 These two rivers run parallel to each other, overflowing their banks during floods and depositing alluvial silt along the lower reaches of the plain.
-The earliest and most advanced urban culture that flourished on the lower valley of the Euphrates was known as the Sumerian civilization.
-On the north-eastern side of Sumer were regions called Babylonia and Akkad and the highlands in the north were called Assyria.

 Around 3500 BCE, the Sumerians developed the world’s first civilization.
 This civilization flourished for about 1,500 years and was then absorbed by the Babylonians and finally the Assyrians.
 Various civilizations, such as the Babylonian and Assyrian civilizations rose and fell in this region.
 Hence Mesopotamia is called the cradle and grave of many civilizations.